smartsammler/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 + [spacing](https://github.com/veekaybee/textedit/blob/master/textedit/edit/spacing.py)
 + [readability](https://github.com/veekaybee/textedit/blob/master/textedit/review/readability.py)

-Based on PEP, the arbiter in Python style, the package name should be [short, lowercase, and meaningful.](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).
+Based on PEP-8, the arbiter in Python style, the package name should be [short, lowercase, and meaningful.](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).

 Now that we have more than three modules, and also some text files, we'll want to create a package.
-Let's follow PEP again and call it something easy: `textedit`.
-If we were publishing this package to [PyPI](https://pypi.python.org/pypi), the public repository of all available Python code and where we pull stuff from when we do `pip package`,  we would want to make sure it doesn't conflict with other names.
+Let's follow PEP-8 again and call it something easy: `textedit`.
+If we were publishing this package to [PyPI](https://pypi.python.org/pypi), the public repository of all available Python code and where we pull stuff from when we do `pip install package`,  we would want to make sure it doesn't conflict with other names.
 Since we're just sharing it with ourselves and maybe a couple of other people on our team, it's fine for now.

 Note: there are IDEs (PyCharm) and [programs](https://github.com/audreyr/cookiecutter-pypackage) that set up a cookiecutter Python application for you, but I've found these to be too complicated when you're just starting out.